 While a light press handles focusing and brings up several dedicated-camera-like functionalities, a firm press captures the image or starts recording.

-Bezels to get thinner
+Bezels getting thinner

 Reducing the size of the top and side bezels is more or less easily achievable, but the bottom bezel surely got some Apple engineers to scratch their heads longer than what's generally accepted.
 That's because the bottom bezel poses a challenge due to heat generation issues.
-The new BRS technology seems to address this by allowing the bottom bezel to be as thin as possible.
+The new BRS technology addresses this by allowing the bottom bezel to be as thin as possible.
 It achieves this by rolling the copper wires at the bottom upward.

 Colors to pick from